Late Editions: Plot

 Freamon meets Senator Davis and manages to get information on Levy's corrupt dealings.
 Marlo talks with Levy and comes to the conclusion that no one on his crew snitched because everyone who knows about the clock messages is locked up and charged.
 Greggs approaches Carver, who indicates that he has made peace with his decision to bring police brutality charges against Colicchio.
 Carver's words convince her to go to Daniels with her knowledge about McNulty's conduct.
 Daniels and Pearlman visit evidence control and realize that the tapped phone that was supposed to be the "serial killer's" actually belonged to Marlo.

-Snoop tells Michael that with everyone locked up, she needs him for some "serious business" and tells him that there is no need for him to bring his gun because she has a "clean one" for him.
-Michael follows Partlow's advice and catches Snoop talking to the target.
-On the way to the supposed hit in Snoop's car, Michael pulls out his gun and kills her.
+Snoop tells Michael that with everyone locked up, she needs him for some "serious business" and tells him that there is no need for him to bring his gun because she has a "clean one" for him on location.
+Realizing he's the target, Michael follows Partlow's advice and catches Snoop at the hit's location beforehand.
+He takes the clean gun stashed there and kills Snoop with it on the way to the supposed hit.
 Michael goes home to find Duquan watching a TV show about a serial killer who only kills serial killers and asks him to pack up.
 He, Dukie and Bug pack and drive to his aunt's house in Howard County.
 Michael walks Bug to the door with a shoebox full of cash.
 Back in Baltimore, Michael tells Dukie that it would be too dangerous for them to stay together.
 At Dukie's request, he drives him to the squalid area where the junk man lives among homeless people and junkies.
 Dukie recalls the day when they "threw the piss-balloons at the terrace boys", but Michael responds that he does not remember.
 Dukie hesitates when he sees a man injecting heroin and turns back to Michael but he has already left.

 Production

 Epigraph

 As the series winds down, many of its principal players will be fired, honored, arrested, acquitted, or killed.
-A central tenet of the series is that the ethics of the characters dictate these fates much less than the uncontrollable machinations of the 21st century city.
+A central tenet of the series is that the ethics of the characters dictate these fates much less than the uncontrollable machinations of the 21st-century city.
 This is also a direct quote from 1992's Unforgiven.